oliverphilcox/RascalC/README.md

 - Alexander Wiegand (Garching)
 - Misha Rashkovetskyi (Harvard)

 We thank Yuting Wang and Ryuichiro Hada for pointing out and fixing a number of issues with the code and its documentation.
-We are particularly grateful to Uendert Arande for finding a wide variety of improvements and bugs!
+We are particularly grateful to Uendert Andrade for finding a wide variety of improvements and bugs!